SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     a function or method that is marked with the ``noreturn`` attribute with a function or method that is not.
 Similar rules apply when you implement a protocol method in a conforming type.

+    You can also apply this attribute to the type of a function or method to indicate that the function or method doesn't return to its caller.

 ``NSApplicationMain``
     Apply this attribute to a class